alow023/Deepfake-Model-Evaluation/README.md

 #### Method
 Each detection tool will tested in the following way:
-- Predict against 20k real and AI-generated face images from Kaggle, with the face being the focus of the image
+- Predict against 20k real and AI-generated face images from Kaggle (10k each), with the face being the focus of the image
 - Predict against 52 real images from Kaggle and Canva, with a mix images with faces in the image and some faces not in the image.
 Few photos have faces being the focus of the image.
 - Predict against 174 AI-generated images with various models with different generation methods with a mix images with faces in the image and some faces not in the image.
 Few photos have faces being the focus of the image.